 The Museum of Applied Arts and Sciences (MAAS) initiated the project and hosts the website.
 Decisions regarding the development are managed by a committee with representation from across the sector and include those who contribute and use the site.
 The day-to-day operation of the site is coordinated by staff from the curatorial, conservation and registration departments at MAAS.
 Support with the entry of data is provided by MAAS.
 If you wish to access this support contact us at email@example.com.

 How can students be involved in the project?

 Students can be very useful as volunteers in regional museums and galleries to assist with documentation.
 Research into makers, family and community history can be most helpful when deciding which objects to choose.
 The wealth of information available on the register is a useful resource for teachers across the curriculum areas.

 How can I access training for the documentation for the register?

 The register includes links and modules to assist with, not only completing entries for the register, but the whole spectrum of assessing, handling, photographing, storing and displaying dress in small collections.

 Do I need to photograph the dress?

 Yes.
 Good clear photographs of the garments are essential for the online database.
 There are information sheets and videos that demonstrate how to prepare a dress for display on a mannequin and how to photograph it in a studio or in situ in a museum where space might be tight.
 If a dress is too fragile to place on a mannequin, there is information on how to photograph it on a sloped backboard.
 Associated material can also be included in the entry for a dress, such as historic photographs (eg wedding photographs), or scans of the purchase receipt, wedding certificate, or press reports.
-Garments should not be dressed on a person as this may cause damage.
+Garments should not be dressed on a person for photography as this may cause damage.

 Can I include an audio recording of an interview providing information on the history of the dress?